 The Kodulabor Assessment Framework

 Every Kodulabor project is assessed using nine dimensions.
-This isn't a step-by-step process—it's a framework I apply to measure what actually happened in real work.
-I look at the problem, the AI approach, the human effort involved, how it compares to traditional methods, and whether it could work for someone else too.
+This isn't a step-by-step process — it's a measurement framework applied to real work under controlled conditions.
+We examine the problem, the AI approach, the human effort involved, how it compares to traditional methods, and whether it could work for someone else too.
 Each dimension tells part of the story.
 Together, they show whether AI actually helped.

 Problem